-It should be noted that Parking Services are continuing the use of a camera enforcement vehicle which will be used to target a number of offences, including the indiscriminate parking on 'School - Keep Clear' markings which endanger the lives of school children at the majority of schools across the bay.
-It is proposed to introduce a number of 20mph limits outside schools in 2013/14.
+It should be noted that Parking Services are currently not using their camera enforcement vehicle which was being used to target a number of offences, including the indiscriminate parking on 'School - Keep Clear' markings which endanger the lives of school children at the majority of schools across the bay.

+It is proposed to continue the implementation of 20mph limits outside schools in 2014/15.